 Diwali is celebrated 20 days after Lord Ram killed Ravana (Dusshera) and rescued Sita from captivity in Lanka.
 The celebration marks the return of Lord Ram to Ayodha after 14 years of exile.
-To welcome Lord Rama, Sita, and Laxman, the entire city was decked up and the people decorated the city with diyas (earthen lamps) to welcome their king.
+The entire city was decked up to welcome Lord Rama, Sita, and Laxman, and the people decorated the city with diyas (earthen lamps) to welcome their king.

 This five-day festival starts with Dhanteras, which celebrates and welcomes good luck, wealth, and prosperity.
-On Dhanteras people buy jewelry and utensils because any kind of metal is believed to ward off bad luck and usher in wealth and prosperity.
+On Dhanteras, people buy jewelry and utensils because any metal is believed to ward off bad luck and usher in wealth and prosperity.
 Dhanteras is followed by Chhoti Diwali, Diwali, Govardhan Puja, and finally, Bhai Dooj marks the end of this festival.

 How to celebrate the festival of light

 The celebration starts with people buying jewelry and utensils on Dhanteras.
-This is an auspicious occasion to buy any kind of metal as it is believed to ward off evil and bring in prosperity.
+This is an auspicious occasion to buy any metal as it is believed to ward off evil and bring prosperity.

-The next two days—Chhoti Diwali and Diwali—are the most-awaited days of the festival when people enjoy the most.
+The following two days—Chhoti Diwali and Diwali—are the most-awaited days when people enjoy the most.
 The evening starts after performing puja and offering prayers to the gods.
 People then light diyas and burst crackers.
 The entire atmosphere reverberates in a festive note.
-On the fourth day, Govardhan puja is performed and the festival of lights ends with Bhai Dooj, which is very similar to Raksha Bandhan as it is a celebration of love between a brother and sister.
+On the fourth day, Govardhan puja is performed, and the festival of lights ends with Bhai Dooj, which is very similar to Raksha Bandhan as it is a celebration of love between a brother and sister.

-Although it is a tradition to burst crackers on Diwali, we should now refrain from doing it because of the increase in air pollution.
+Although it is a tradition to burst crackers on Diwali, we should now refrain from doing it because of increased air pollution.
 We should aim to celebrate Diwali in an eco-friendly way and respect nature.
 Instead of bursting crackers, we can light diyas, decorate our house and surroundings with fairy lights, and spend a magical evening with friends and family.

 Happy Diwali 2020: Messages, Quotes, Status, and SMS

 On this Diwali, I wish you wealth, prosperity, glory, and happiness not only for this special occasion but for today and forever!
-Wish you a very very happy Diwali!!
+I hope you have a very, very happy Diwali!!

 Happy Diwali 2020!
-May your day be filled with delightful laddoos, incandescent diyas, a whole lot of smiles and laughter!
+May your day be filled with delightful laddoos, incandescent days, a whole lot of smiles and laughter!

 May millions of lamps illuminate your life with endless happiness, wealth, prosperity & glory forever!
-Wish you and your family, a very very happy Diwali!
+I wish you and your family, a very very happy Diwali!

 May you achieve everything your heart desires with the blessing of Lakshmi-Ganesha.
 Happy and safe Diwali 2020!